-This step is applied to all three treatments:
+This first step applies to all three treatments:

 This will pasteurize and preserve the duck breasts.

-Once the breasts are processed and chilled, remove from the bag, and remove the skin.
-I use a knife to follow along, but gently peeling the skin by hand is quite easy.
+Once the breasts are processed and chilled, remove from the bag.
+Remove the skin by using a knife to follow along; gently peeling the skin by hand works too!

 Crispy Fried Magret